iominh/minhongrails.github.io/_posts/2013-05-06-creating-a-company.md

 <h2>How to create a company</h2>

 Surprisingly, it seems that it's very easy to create a company.
-From my research, it can cost around $400 for initial registration costs and $250 a year for taxes (at least for a Delaware LLC).
+From my research, it costs $591 to register an LLC in Maryland and $300 a year thereafter for franchise fees.
+There's additional costs of $

 There are plenty of sites that provide more detailed and official guidance, so I won't go over the exact details: